homanchou/xr/book/02-Prepare-Workstation.md

 ### Preserve iex history.

+Elixir comes with a REPL (read-eval-print-loop), `iex`.
+It's very useful for testing out elixir commands.

 We're going to be working in the iex terminal from time to time, and surprisingly the up arrow does not bring back the previous command history between iex sessions.
 I find that so annoying that that is not the default.
-Luckily we can add this to our shell startup script and that will fix that annoyance.
+Luckily we can add this to our shell profile startup script and that will fix that annoyance.

 ```bash
 # Add to shell profile